decentraland/creator-hub/README.md

 ### Steps

-1. **Draft Release Creation**:
+1. **Pre-release Creation**:

-   - For every push to the main branch, the CI creates a draft release.
+   - For every push to the main branch, the CI creates a pre-release.
    - The commit message determines the type of release:
      - Patch (fix)
      - Minor (feat)